-It is a place where people spend their time to actually understand the business environment.
-Being a professionally social platform, the most searched articles on LinkedIn are about the current industry trends with a headline phrase similar to “The future of”,” In the year” and other newsworthy blog posts.
+It is a place where people spend their time to actually understanding the business environment.
+Being a professional social platform, the most searched articles on LinkedIn are about the current industry trends with a headline phrase similar to “The future of,” In the year,” and other newsworthy blog posts.

 Thoughtful leadership content

 People invest time on LinkedIn to do their jobs better and seek solutions to their problems.
 Viral content from BuzzFeed or Refinery won’t do well for your LinkedIn post.
-As a social media copywriter you are expected to know what will work on each social network including LinkedIn.
+As a social media copywriter, you must know what will work on each social network, including LinkedIn.

 Hence, engaging and insightful content will drive more traffic.
 According to a LinkedIn marketing blog, “Clicks, shares, and comments are all good indicators of engaging content.
 While it can be tempting to sell your audience on the benefits of your product or service, “salesy” content doesn’t generally perform well on LinkedIn.”

-Hence LinkedIn clears the air in generating thoughtful leadership content and works well with informative content which deals with your company’s ethos and resonates with your brand values, or something that resonates with an effective business solution.
+Hence, LinkedIn clears the air in generating thoughtful leadership content and works well with informative content that resonates with your company’s ethos and your brand values or with an effective business solution.

 Analyze the analytics

-Wouldn’t it be easier to create compelling content if you have a clear idea of what the user wants?
-Linkedin offers different ways to drill down and understand user behavior and the type of content they seek, you can try your hands on optimizing and analyzing your campaigns with Linkedin company page analytics or the publishing analytics.
+Wouldn’t it be easier to create compelling content if you clearly know what the user wants?
+Linkedin offers different ways to drill down and understand user behavior and the type of content they seek; you can try your hands on optimizing and analyzing your campaigns with Linkedin company page analytics or publishing analytics.

 The principles that underpin B2B content on LinkedIn simply says that you should have a clear conscience while writing articles, have a promising headline and informative yet practical content based out of research and trends.
 Consider the time of the reader as an investment- after all, it’s a Busy man’s platform.